ogechionuoha/Hotels-50K/README.md

 This downloads extracts the dataset, downloads and extracts the test images and downloads and extracts the pretrained model.

-Download the training set using the instructions above (python download_train.py) or a zipped version can be downloaded from https://gla-my.sharepoint.com/:u:/g/personal/ogechi_onuoha_glasgow_ac_uk/EYNTCuPuVgRGq494-cLXgK0B2tf3ovY5tNKJS4y0kSI38Q (64G).
-Extract this in the images folder then run the reproduce script.
+Download the training set using the instructions above (python download_train.py) or a zipped version can be downloaded [here](https://gla-my.sharepoint.com/:u:/g/personal/ogechi_onuoha_glasgow_ac_uk/EYNTCuPuVgRGq494-cLXgK0B2tf3ovY5tNKJS4y0kSI38Q) (64G).
+Extract this to the images folder then run the reproduce script.

 ```
 chmod u+x reproduce.sh